kalebheitzman/moodle-filter_autotranslate/README.md

 -   Go to "Site Administration &gt;&gt; Plugins &gt;&gt; Filters &gt;&gt; Manage filters" and enable the plugin there.
 -   It is recommended that you position the Autotranslate Filter at the top of your filter list and enable it on headings and content.
--   There is built in support to parse existing {mlang} content and create the necessary translations in the `filter_autotranslate` table instead of losing them to autotranslation.

 ## Autotranslation Scheduled Task